frankthelen/rools/README.md

 ### Evaluate facts: `evaluate()`

-Facts are plain JavaScript or JSON objects.
+Facts are plain JavaScript or JSON objects or objects from ES6 classes with getters and setters.
 For example:
 ```javascript
 const user = {
   name: 'frank',